 Importance of a Portfolio

-If you plan to homeschool through high school and choose standardized testing as an option, you need to know there are many colleges which require a homeschool portfolio
+If you plan to homeschool through high school and choose standardized testing as an option, you need to know there are many colleges which require a homeschool portfolio in addition to tests and transcripts for the admission process.

 This is a good reason to put together portfolios during the high school years even if you’re using testing for your evaluation.
 If you have been keeping good records, this will not be an issue.